 Instructions

-• Bring a large pot of water to a boil.
-Add salt.
+• Bring a large pot of salty water to a boil.
 Prepare noodles al dente.

-• In a small mixing bowl, whisk yolk and cream.
+In a small mixing bowl or large measuring cup, whisk yolk and cream until well combined.
 Set aside.

 • In a saucepan over medium low heat, melt butter.
-Add garlic and sauté until about 2 minutes, careful not to burn.
-Remove from heat.
+Add minced garlic and sauté stirring frequently until fragrant, approximate 1-2 minutes.

-• Garnish with fresh cracked black pepper and optional parsley.
+Garnish with fresh cracked black pepper to serve.

 Julie’s Tips